Stylback/home-server/README.md

 ### ddns-updater

-> __TL;DR:__ Multiple keys for Njalla was not supported for ddns-updater so I switched to a wildcard domain with a single key.
+> __TL;DR:__ Multiple keys for Njalla was not supported for ddns-updater so I've switched to a wildcard domain with a single key.

 My initial idea was to manually add subdomains in Njallas dashboard and then use the provided key to update its DNS-record with ddns-updater.
 It turned out that ddns-updater does not support multiple keys for Njalla, after an hour or two of research I decided to try a wildcard domain instead which would use the same key for all my subdomains.
 It was successful and has actually made subdomains easier to manage as I can just add them via NGINX Proxy Manager.